sweenejp/biology-message-board/posts/unit-2-alternative-quick-checks.md

 tags:
   - Hide-everywhere
 ---
-Here are alternative lessons and quick checks for Unit 2.
+Here are alternative quick checks for Unit 2.
 These lessons are on the online learning platform called "Edpuzzle".

 **I have already created a Edpuzzle account for you!**